Cumberland Colts: Middle Atlantic League 1925–1932

-After a seven–year absence, the Cumberland Colts began play as charter members of the 1925 Class C Middle Atlantic League.
-The Colts finished with a record of 56–40, placing 2nd overall in the six–team Middle Atlantic League standings.
+After a seven–year absence, the Cumberland Colts began play as charter members of the 1925 Class C level Middle Atlantic League.
+The Colts finished with a record of 56–40, placing second overall in the six–team Middle Atlantic League standings.
 There were no league playoffs in 1925.
 Cumberland played under managers Thomas Ray, Hank McEnroe and James McGuire.
 The 1925 Cumberland Colts began play at Community Park.

 On September 7, 1925, Cumberland pitcher Paul Secrist threw a no–hitter in a 8–0 victory over the Scottdale Scotties on the last day of the season.

-The Cumberland Colts finished 3rd in the Middle 1926 Atlantic League regular season standings.
+The Cumberland Colts finished third in the Middle 1926 Atlantic League regular season standings.
 Cumberland had a record of 62–48, playing under manager Pat Ragan.
-The Colts were 5.0 games behind the 1st place Fairmont Diamonds in the final standings and 2.0 games behind the 2nd place Johnstown Johnnies.
+The Colts were 5.0 games behind the first place Fairmont Diamonds in the final standings and 2.0 games behind the second place Johnstown Johnnies.

 The 1927 Cumberland Colts were Middle Atlantic League Champions.
-In the 1927 Middle Atlantic League regular season, the Colts finished 66–47, 1st in the standings, to capture the Pennant under manager Guy Thompson.
-The Colts finished 2.5 games ahead of the Fairmont Black Diamonds in the final regular season standings of the eight–team league.
+In the 1927 Middle Atlantic League regular season, the Colts finished 66–47, first in the standings, to capture the Pennant under manager Guy Thompson.
+The Colts finished 2½ games ahead of the Fairmont Black Diamonds in the final regular season standings of the eight–team league.
 In the 1927 Atlantic League playoffs, the Cumberland Colts defeated the Johnstown Johnnies 4 games to 2 to win the championship.

-The Colts had the best overall record in the Middle Atlantic League in 1928, but did not qualify for the league playoffs.
-With a 75–49 record, Cumberland was 1st overall under manager John Byrnes, finishing 3.5 games ahead of the 2nd place Fairmont Black Diamonds.
+The Colts had the best overall record in the Middle Atlantic League in 1928 but did not qualify for the league playoffs.
+With a 75–49 record, Cumberland was first overall under manager John Byrnes, finishing 3½ games ahead of the second-place Fairmont Black Diamonds.
 Fairmont was the Middle Atlantic League champion after defeating the Wheeling Stogies in the playoff Final.
 The league used a spit season schedule to determine the playoff finalists.